 Getting involved in a society is a way to develop knowledge and skills for future roles and to build your CV for electives and beyond.

-There are around 15 career societies ranging from Anaesthetics to Wilderness Medicine.
+There are a number of career societies ranging from dermatology to general practice and public health.
 Each society will put on a variety of different events throughout the academic year.
 Events might include talks hosted by consultants or trainees in different specialty fields, revision sessions, networking opportunities or other social activities.

 Attending these events could give you an insight into the area you might pursue in your medical career and also gives you the opportunity to make contact with students with similar interests in different year groups.